nus-cs2103/website-base/admin/tutorials.md

 **The role of our tutors** is different from tutors in other modules.

-* **No direct tech help**: Tutors are prohibited from giving technical help. %%Rationale: We want you to learn the vital survival skill of troubleshooting technical problems.%%
+* **No direct tech help**: Tutors are prohibited from giving direct technical help. %%Rationale: We want you to learn the vital survival skill of troubleshooting technical problems.%%

 <div class="indented-level2">
 {{ embed_topic("appendixD-help.md#main", "Admin " + icon_embedding + " Appendix D: How to get Help in " + module_pair, "tutorials-apdxD", "2") }}